DanElias/Computer-Graphics/ProyectoFinal/README.md

-# KURVE - Graph Creator
+# Kurve - Graph Creator
 ### For business, science and creators

 ## Technologies: